ismailrei/generator-devis/README.md

 npm start
 ```

-if you just wanna test both existing microservices, you should install [ wakanda ] ( https://wakanda.github.io ), add one or more tables , a user and launch
+if you just wanna test both existing microservices, you should install [ wakanda ] ( https://wakanda.github.io ), add one or more tables , a use, change login and password on ```app/wakanda_config.js``` and launch

 ```bash
 npm start